Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 How does the cache work
 -------------------------------------

-Translations are stored in a database, but cached when not running in debug mode.
+Translations are stored in a database, but cached (as Symfony2 normally does) when not running in debug mode.

 ```php
 $kernel = new AppKernel('prod', false); // translations are cached an read from this cache